 1. He must remember that all authority comes from God.
 They are therefore only a representative of God.

 2. As God’s representative, the person must deny himself.

 3. The person must constantly keep in fellowship and communion with God.

 We should always remember that since we are only representing God and not ourselves, that all individuals in authority will be held to a higher standard of accountability for the proper conduct of their responsibilities in leading others.

 The most comprehensive statement defining the basis of the levels of authority is stated in the I Corinthians 11:3 passage quoted above.
 This is a principle of Scripture that transcends time and culture.
 This delegated authority by God is based on His sovereignty, His glory, and for our good.
 It is not based on the value or merit of any individual over another individual or one gender over the other.

 A godly man will respond to being in a position of delegated God-given authority with great humility.

-Please note how gentle, kind, thoughtful, loving, soft-spoken and humble my husband is in his post.
+Please note how gentle, kind, thoughtful, loving, soft-spoken and humble my husband is in leading in our home.